wp-plugins/atcontent/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Unzip and upload files to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to AtContent settings in Admin Panel and enter AtContent Native API Key